 A: During the scheduling process, we ask for make / model and the problem you are having.
 If you supply this, we can try to use that information in order to bring the parts we think may necessary for the repairs.
 It’s impossible to stock every item on the vehicle and if we need to order a part, you do NOT get charged the service call again when we return to install the part(s).

 Q. If you do have to order a part, how long will it take?

-A: In most cases it takes just a day or 2 for the part to arrive once ordered.
+A: In most cases it takes just a few days.
 Common brands such as Whirlpool or Maytag can often have parts shipped to us in a day or 2 unless it is special order or something unusual.
 Some of the higher end brands or odd parts can take 3-5 business days or longer in some cases.
 We make every attempt to get the part and get back out to you as quickly as possible.
 We will let you know the ETA of the part when we email you the Repair Quote for your approval prior to ordering.

 Q: Does it pay to fix the old machine or should we just purchase a new one?

 A: This is a very good question, and is asked quite often.
 You may be surprised to learn that many older appliances are indeed well worth fixing.
 If your appliance is several years old, chances are it was made better than most of the new ones available.
 Not only are the older units generally much more solid (more metal parts, less plastic) but they also were simple without the computer boards and sensors that fail all the time in recent appliances.
 Older units tend to last much longer, even after a repair, than newer units.
 A old dryer or washer for example might have a simple belt or lid switch fail and run for many years after replacing the part.
 In the appliance business, they really don't make them like they used to.
 If in our opinion, the age or condition of the appliance does not permit a reasonable expectation of continued reliable service, we will suggest you not repair the machine.
 In this case you will only owe for the service call charge.